• Start Here!

 The convenience is that direct payment is connected to Wechat and you don’t have to set up a new profile.
 Moreover, in the Chinese version of DiDi there are many more functions available than in the English version.
 But let’s say that the basic product, which is passenger transport, is fully functional in the English version.

-• So, if as is the case with many, the Chinese app alienates you, then download the English version.
-Use this link if you have an Android telephone, and this link if you’re an iPhone user.
+• So, if as is the case with many, the Chinese app alienates you, then download the English version Didi Greater China (Currently not available in the AppStore or Google Play)

 I recommend that you install DiDi and practice using it even for brief stays in China.